We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Material and Finish

 Finishes are usually electroplated.
 This method produces a coating that is resistant to wear or staining and is easy to clean.
 A freestanding tub faucet in brushed nickel is a popular finish option, as are brushed gold and chrome.
 Those looking for something more subtle might prefer oil-rubbed bronze or matte black.
-An increasingly popular finishing process is PVD (physical vapor deposition), which also creates a wear-resistant coating but uses a vacuum process that doesn’t require hazardous chemicals, and thus is more environmentally friendly.
+An increasingly popular finishing process is PVD (physical vapor deposition), which also creates a wear-resistant coating but uses a vacuum process that doesn’t require hazardous chemicals and, thus, is more environmentally friendly.

 Water Flow Rate

-The flow rate of freestanding tub faucets is something that’s often overlooked yet has a tremendous impact on performance.
+The flow rate of freestanding tub faucets is often overlooked yet has a tremendous impact on performance.
 Figures are provided in gallons per minute (GPM), which is how fast a particular model will fill a tub.
 Many freestanding tubs are quite deep, so a soaking tub faucet, for example, needs to have a strong flow rate or the water will begin to cool before the tub is full enough to enjoy.

 A flow rate of 6 GPM is common for most quality freestanding tub faucets.
 This would fill a standard 42-gallon tub in around 7 minutes.
 The best flow rate among our top picks is 11.9 GPM, thus capable of filling that same tub in a very rapid 3.5 minutes.